Holinshed's Chronicles: The Chronicles and King Lear

-It is believed that Shakespeare would have used the revised second edition of the Chronicles, which was published in 1587.
 Shakespeare's King Lear loosely follows the story detailed in the Chronicles.

 In the Chronicles, Leir's eldest daughters, Gonerilla and Regan, are married to the Dukes of Cornwall and Albany.
 After the love test Leir decrees only half of his kingdom is to be assigned to the dukes immediately, with the rest to be divided at his death.
 This leads to the dukes seizing power and Leir being left with only a small retinue to maintain him.
 Leir then flees to Gallia where his youngest daughter, Cordelia, is living.
 Owing to his youngest daughter's faithful support, he names Cordelia his sole heir.
 She and her husband Aganippus, the King of the Franks, raise an army and restore Leir to the throne, killing the Dukes.
 Leir then rules for two years before his death and is succeeded by Cordelia, who rules for a subsequent five years.

 A primary difference in the Chronicles is the continuation of the feuding through the children of the sisters.
 The sons of Gonerilla and Regan rise up against and imprison Cordelia, leading to a period of civil war, and Cordelia commits suicide.

 The 1577 Chronicle features woodcuts of King Lear and Cordelia, depicted as the rightful rulers and highlighting their prevailing goodness within the story.

 Writers who may have influenced King Lear include Geoffrey of Monmouth and Edmund Spenser, with the anonymous King Leir also contributing inspiration.